-The field of Psychometrics is definitely a small niche in the world, even though it touches almost every person at some point in their lives.
+Want to get a graduate degree in psychometrics, measurement, and assessment?
+This field is definitely a small niche in the academic world, despite being an integral part of everyone’s life.
 When I’m trying to explain what I do to people from outside the field, I’m often asked something like, “Where do you even go to study something like that?”
-I’m also frequently asked by people already in the field where they can go to get an advanced degree in one of the sophisticated topics like item response theory or adaptive testing.
-Well, there are indeed a good number of PhD programs in psychometrics, though they rarely appear with that straightforward name, as you can see below.
-This can make them tough to find even if you are specifically looking for them.
+I’m also frequently asked by people already in the field where they can go to get a graduate degree, especially on sophisticated topics like item response theory or adaptive testing

 University of Minnesota: Quantitative/Psychometrics Program (Psychology) and Quantitative Foundations of Educational Research (Education)

-I’m partial to this one since it is where I completed my PhD, with Prof. David J. Weiss in the Psychology Department.
+I’m partial to this one since it is where I completed my Ph.D., with Prof. David J. Weiss in the Psychology Department.
 The UMN is interesting in that it actually has two separate graduate programs in psychometrics: the one in Psychology, which has since become more focused on quantitative psychology, but also one in the Education department.

-https://cla.umn.edu/psychology/graduate/areas-specialization/quantitativepsychometric-methods-qpm
+Website: https://cla.umn.edu/psychology/graduate/areas-specialization/quantitativepsychometric-methods-qpm

 University of Massachusetts: Research, Educational Measurement, and Psychometrics (REMP)

-https://www.umass.edu/remp/
+Website: https://www.umass.edu/remp/

 University of Iowa: Center for Advanced Studies in Measurement and Assessment